Azure-Samples/chat-with-your-data-solution-accelerator/README.md

     ![A screenshot of the chat app.](./media/chat-app.png)

-## Running the sample using Azd template
+## Running the sample using the Azure Developer CLI (azd) template

 The Azure Developer CLI (`azd`) is a developer-centric command-line interface (CLI) tool for creating Azure applications.

-You need to install it before running and deploying with Azure Developer CLI.
+You need to install it before running and deploying with the Azure Developer CLI.

 ### Windows